chris-crodeveloper/generator-cro/README.md

-# Optimizely Generator
+# CRO File Generator

-This configuarble Yeoman generator scaffolds Optimizely files in your local environment and can create an Optimizley experiment in the tool.
+This configuarble Yeoman generator scaffolds templated files in your local environment.
+By default it comes with Generic CRO Templates and Optimizely templates.

 Main features: